Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/troubleshooting.md

 ## Multi-drone startup pitfalls

 Running multiple PX4 instances introduces extra failure modes beyond the single-drone flow.
-The symptoms below map directly to the fixes from `docs/multidrone_migration.md` so you can recover in minutes.
+The symptoms below capture the fixes we validated during the multi-drone migration so you can recover in minutes.

 #### Gazebo template lookup ignores repo models
 *Symptoms:* PX4 complains `TemplateNotFound` for `iris_opt_flow`, and Gazebo never spawns the drone.